ElMizo/Stage-OS/README.md

     |   to physical |           |               |
     |   page)       |           |               |
     +---------------+           +---------------+

+# Bootblock

+In the original code, we can see that bios interrupts are called without being followed by carry jumps in case of an error, we fixed that!

+## Bootscreen

+This section focuses on the changes and additions to bootblock.S.
+Added two bootsceens: The first one displays "Basekernel" and gives credits to Douglas Thain, the creator of basekernel.
+The second one credits us, after modifying and inhancing the OS.

+## Error Handling

+//to be competed

+# Process Handling

+The processes have unique identification numbers or IDs unique to said process nad used to manage it, changing it's state for example (waiting/running/stopped...).
+In basekernel it is done using various function, notably `process_create` `process_allocate_pid` `process_delete` `process_reap`.

+## Process Management

+-Added a process spawner function ('init')
+-Added the ability to show process's ID
+-Optimized the process ID allocation to be more efficient in the case of a deleted process.

+Let's brreak down the last bullet point.
+In the case where a process isn't deleted, Dthain's algorithm is the that is working to look for a free PID to allocate.
+It goes as follows :

+<h3 align="center" style="font-family: Georgia, serif;">schematic 1</h3>

+The program first loops from the last used pid to `PROCESS_MAX_PID`, which is 1024 in this configuration, then it gives the variable `last` the value of the next PID in case it was free.
+Once that PID is found, it loops from `1` to `last` looking for a free PID.
+This time, when that PID is foudn, it's the one returned by `process_alocate_pid` and is then used by `process_create` to create a process with said PID.

+Why start from `1`?
+The process with the ID=`0` is the parent process, all created processes inherit from this one.

+<h3 align="center" style="font-family: Georgia, serif;">schematic 2</h3>

+Our optimisation targets the case where a process is deleted.
+When a process gets deleted by the functions `process_delete` and `process_reap`, it's 100% sure to be free.
+And so when a process gets deleted, instead of looping, the next process to get created gets the PID of it's predecessor.

+# KShell Utilities

+-Added a history to the kernel shell commands allowing the user to go through them using the up and down arrow keys.
+-Updated the `help`command.

+## KShell Commands

+-Added the following commands:
+- `kb_layout` : changes the keyboard language layout and displays the available ones. (currently supports en-US and fr-FR).
+The argument `help` provides the available commands as well as some arguments.
+- `process_show` : displays all the running processes' IDs

 ## Conclusion
 Paging is a critical concept in modern operating systems that helps manage memory efficiently by breaking logical memory into fixed-size pages and mapping them to physical frames.